rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-08-12-how-to-train-your-canis-lupus.md

 <div class="mails">
 3.06.2013<br />
 Hej, Alicja!<br />
-do you have any plans for the Summer? maybe you would like to learn something?
+Do you have any plans for the Summer? maybe you would like to learn something?
 Hugs and kisses,<br />
 Wiktoria